 What are the disadvantages?

-Without a product like product feed management platform, optimising listings and managing promotions can be difficult.
+Without a product feed management platform, optimising listings and managing promotions can be difficult.
 As well as this, it can be hard to maintain focus on stock levels.
 There is nothing worse than actively promoting a product that isn’t in stock.

 Unsure if your product data is as good as possible?
 Book a free product feed audit.

 How does a 3P marketplace differ to a 1P marketplace?

 Selling on a 3P marketplace is desirable for many brands for the many reasons above.
 Even so, it isn’t the only option.
 Many companies in the D2C (direct-to-consumer) market may find selling via a 1P marketplace preferable.
 This is where the marketplace becomes the seller to the customer after buying a brand’s products in bulk at wholesales prices.